 The display dash on the Monkey welcomes riders with a double wink and has the same functionality as the Grom; however, the Monkey’s dash is not equipped with a tachometer.

 This may not be a big concern for some riders.
-However, since these mini-motos are especially popular among new riders, the lack of a tachometer can be a challenge since they can use it to determine at what RPM to shift gears.
+However, since these mini-motos are especially popular among new riders, the lack of a tachometer can be a challenge since they can use it to determine what RPM to shift gears.

 Winner: Honda Monkey